anishahuja1/docflow/README.md

 - **Test Files:** See `/samples` for PDF, TXT, and CSV examples.
 - **Exported Data:** See `/samples/exports` for what the system generates.

-## 🤖 AI Usage Note
+## 🤖 AI Tools Disclosure
-This project was developed with the assistance of the **Antigravity AI** coding assistant to ensure high code quality and architecture standards.
+This project was developed with the assistance of an AI coding assistant (Antigravity AI).
+AI was used to:
+- Accelerate boilerplate code generation (models, schemas, routers)
+- Debug runtime errors during Codespace deployment
+- Suggest best practices for async architecture patterns

+All architectural decisions, system design choices, and overall implementation direction were made independently.
+The use of AI tools mirrors standard industry practice where developers use tools like GitHub Copilot or ChatGPT as productivity aids.